Woman, 75, dies after being hit by tipper truck in Kallang

-SINGAPORE - A 75-year-old woman died after she was hit by a tipper truck in Upper Boon Keng Road, in Kallang, on Thursday (June 9).
+A 75-year-old woman died after she was hit by a tipper truck in Upper Boon Keng Road in Kallang yesterday.

-The police said they were alerted to an accident involving a tipper truck and a pedestrian there at about 3.45pm.
+The police said they were alerted to an accident there, involving a tipper truck and a pedestrian, at about 3.45pm.

-The woman was pronounced dead at the scene by a paramedic, they added.
+The woman was pronounced dead at the scene by a paramedic, they said.

 A blue police tent could be seen, along with several residents who were observing the scene.

-Taxi driver Abdul Salim, 35, who lives in a nearby block, told ST he had observed that the tipper truck driver was there to do construction work, and that the driver had returned to his vehicle after buying coffee from a nearby coffee shop.
+Taxi driver Abdul Salim, 35, who lives in a nearby block, said he had observed that the tipper truck driver was there to do construction work, and that the driver had returned to his vehicle after buying coffee from a nearby coffee shop.

-He said the accident had occurred as the truck was being driven out.
+He said that the accident had occurred as the truck was being driven away from where it had been parked.

-He added that he had just left his taxi and was heading home at that time, and was next to the truck.
+He said that he had just left his taxi and was heading home at that time, and was next to the truck.

 Mr Salim said: "There was another driver nearby in his car who witnessed the accident, and he started sounding his horn repeatedly - that was when it caught my attention."